jsecurity-rocks/p4r490n.github.io/_posts/2021-11-03-My OSCP Experience.md

 I took this attempt in May of 2021 after the cool off period that Offsec gives after the 2nd failed attempt.
 As always I started with Buffer Overflow and completed it with ease.
 I started working on other boxes and focused on 25 point machine.
 After getting a foothold there I was stuck for quite some time on the privilege escalation.
 In the meantime, I rooted the other 20 point machine and decided that I will focus the rest of my time back on 25 point one - since I couldn't crack the other 20 and 10 point machines no matter what I tried.

-After nearing the end of my exam somehow I seemed to get a root shell on 25 point machine, however, somehow I was not able to replicate the attack vector.
+After nearing the end of my exam somehow got a root shell on 25 point machine, however, I was not able to replicate the attack vector.
 Now I know what you are thinking.
 How is this even possible?
 You rooted a box, so you should be able to replicate the attack and that is it!

 While that might be true, what I understood after this attempt is that I was simply lacking the knowledge about certain areas of Windows privilege escalation, plus being awake for more that 24 hours did not help.